Deepam-Rai/Notes/Graph_Theory/Definitions.md

 - Undefined in disconnected graphs.

 ----
+### Degree of vertex
+The number of edges incident to the vertex
+- Outdegree: The number of vertices **to** which this vertex is adjacent.
+- Indegree: Number of vertices **from** which this vertex is adjacent.
+- Loop contributes 2 degree to a vertex.

 ### Joined
 If $uv\in E$ then vertices u and v are said to be joined by edge uv.